solunareclipse1/magitekkit/README.md

 This serves as the main GitHub repository for the modpack, and can be used to get a "development version" of the pack.
 ***Mod jar files are not included here***, so you will need to get those separately.
+You can either download a public version of the pack and use that, or manually download the mods using the modlist in this repository.

 Modrinth: TBD
 Curseforge: https://www.curseforge.com/minecraft/modpacks/magitekkit